anushreedas/Handwritten_Math_Expression_Recognition/README.md

 # Handwritten Math Expression Recognition

 ## Classification:
-Python program to classify individual handwritten mathematical symbolsfrom the CROHME isolated symbol competition data set.
+Python program to classify individual handwritten mathematical symbols from the CROHME isolated symbol competition data set.
 For classification, we used
 1) a Support Vector Machine, and
 2) a decision tree-based model(e.g., random forest, gradient boosted trees)